 Smoke Alarms Save Lives.
 65% of home fire deaths happen in homes with no smoke alarms at all or no working smoke alarms.
 When there is a fire, smoke spreads fast and you need smoke alarms to give to time to get out.

 Frederick County Fire and Rescue recognizes the importance of smoke alarms and our goal to ensure that every home in the county has a working smoke alarm.
-We offer a FREE Smoke Alarm Installation program to county residents who need assistance in the installation of working smoke alarms.
-You must be a Frederick County resident.

 Here are a few tips to maintain the working condition of your smoke alarm: